 Resigning from employment under immediate notice is a difficult scenario to navigate for employees.
 An immediate resignation letter is submitted after speaking with a manager, supervisor, or boss regarding the need to resign immediately.
-Immediate resignation is when an employee decides that their final date of employment is the day of the receipt of the letter or the day after the receipt of the letter.
+Immediate resignation is when an employee decides that their final date of employment is the day of the letter's receipt or the day after the receipt of the letter.

 Often confused with a constructive dismissal, an immediate resignation is voluntary on behalf of the employee.
 And a constructive dismissal is when the employee is forced to resign under hostile work conditions.
 Employees should firmly understand this difference as a constructive dismissal is only when an employer discloses communication like the following, “I’m going to make your life here so terrible that you’ll want to leave this job.”

 Tip: If you have an employment contract with the company, as an executive staff member, you may not be able to resign immediately.
 You should review your contract before submitting your formal resignation and formal resignation letter to understand better the commitment you made to your current employer before you communicate or transition to your new job.

 An immediate resignation often loses the professional resigning process for the employer.
 For example, the employee will most likely forfeit an exit interview or any “good terms” they may have with the employer while submitting an immediate resignation.
 A sudden resignation often leaves the employer in a position to replace the employee’s duties rather quickly.
 And a transition period or notice period is generally not provided.
 A notice period would allow the employer ample time to replace the employee's job duties and responsibilities.

 Tip: If you feel you are being forced to resign and it constitutes an unfair dismissal, you should speak with an attorney within your state that handles employment law.